amfairley/memorycards/PATCHNOTES.md

 ### Gameplay Updates
 - Contact Me Form: **Assessor Feedback Addressed: 27**
-    * The contact me form is specifically described to gather feedback from users, fulfulling this criteria.
-The functionality, usage, and requirements are extensively covered in the README.md and TESTING.md files and user response has been that the contact me form works well with no issues and I can confirm that responses via the contact me form have been received via email.
+    * The contact me form is specifically described to gather feedback from users, fulfilling this criteria.
+The functionality, usage, and requirements are extensively covered in the README.md and TESTING.md files and the user response has been that the contact me form works well with no issues and I can confirm that responses via the contact me form have been received via email.

 ### Display Updates
 - Total layout: **Assessor Feedback Addressed: 7, 8, 9**
     * The version 1 [WAVE accessibility results](/TESTING.md#accessibility) showed no issues with the font size for legibility, with all font colours showing a high contrast against their backgrounds.
 No font size smaller than 16px was used, in line with the [Bureau of Internet Accessibility](https://www.boia.org/) guidelines.
 Additionally, all user feedback showed no issue with reading any of the text.
     * The layout of the webpage is described in the [Skeleton](/README.md#skeleton) and [Surface](/README.md#surface) sections of the README file and is clear and structured in keeping with common webpage structural conventions to allow quick and intuitive user engagement.
-    * The graphics are all legibile with no pixilation, checked through manual testing and user feedback to the site.
+    * The graphics are all legible with no pixilation, checked through manual testing and user feedback to the site.
 - Card Game Area: **Assessor Feedback Addressed: 7, User Feedback Addressed: 4**
-    * For better compatability with larger screens, a maximum width of the game area of 1100px has been introduced to keep the cards from being spread out too much horizontally.
+    * For better compatibility with larger screens, a maximum width of the game area of 1100px has been introduced to keep the cards from being spread out too much horizontally.
 This allows for a better user experience on wider displays and generally looks better.
     * ![Card game max width](/documentation/features/card-display-max-width.png)
 - Guessing table: **Assessor Feedback Addressed: 1, 2, 3, User Feedback Addressed: 4**
     * A title has been added to the guessing table area to inform the users that they must now enter their guesses into the table.
 This was achieved by adding a H2 element to the table-container div, then moving the hidden class and hide/show table functionality from the table itself to the table-container div, allowing the title to appear and disappear with the table.
-The H2 title was given the font-family as the text in the game to keep the styling consistent and is centred above the table.
+The H2 title was given the same font-family as the text in the game to keep the styling consistent and is centred above the table.
     * ![Guessing table title](/documentation/features/guessing-table-title.png)
     * The submit guess buttons now change their text to "Correct" or "Incorrect" depending on the guess.
 This was achieved through the use of an if statement in the `submitGuess` click event.
     * The "Correct" and "Incorrect" buttons are coloured green and red respectively using CSS transitions and applying the styles in the above mentioned `submitGuess` click event.